danielberryman/blog-posts-and-tutorials/byFeature/forms/html/basics.md

   - Download Screen Reader ext on Chrome and see how the screen reader reads your form
   - Remove screen reader from Chrome

+## Submit with using the Action attribute
+- Give the form an ID
+- Using the ID in JS get the element and set an event listener for the submit event type
+- Create a FormData object which you populate by getting the element via it's ID
+- Use the following to access property values on the form: formData.get('property')

 ## Slightly less important things you might need to add
 - Radio buttons
   - Always define radio buttons inside a fieldset